top of page

 Are public holidays in Andalusia 2026 also school holidays?

 Yes.
-Most official public holidays in Andalusia are school-free days.
-In addition, local holidays and city festivals can result in extra days off.
+Most official Andalucia bank holidays 2026 are school-free days.
+In addition, local Andalucia holidays 2026 and city festivals can result in extra days off.
 School holiday calendars are set at regional level.

 Comments